 We defined all the causes of the Cause-Effect Chain and got to the dead-end.
-The dead-end is a fundamental root cause but it is useless for solving the actual problem.
-All intermediate causes are much more useful since each one of them could help us to generate ideas and solve the problem.
+So, the dead-end is a fundamental root cause but it is useless for solving the actual problem.
+As one can see, all intermediate causes are much more useful since each one of them could help us to generate ideas and solve the problem.

 Note: CEC tool is still under development and we will release a dedicated article once released.

 A root cause is not the fundamental reason for the failure, a root cause is the source of the failure that is chosen as a reasonable step for the failure elimination or reduction.